 - 1. The Committee requires that the Senior Executive Officers provide for review draft annual and quarterly financial statements, annual and quarterly reports, Management's Discussion and Analysis, Annual Information Form and press releases where relevant, in a timely manner before the scheduled Committee meetings. - 2.
-The Committee meets annually in December (twice) so as to be able to review the draft annual audited financial statements and related materials, and meets quarterly as required to review the draft first, second and third quarter unaudited financial statements and the accompanying report to shareholders. - 3.
+The Committee meets annually in December (twice) so as to be able to review the draft annual audited financial statements and related materials, and meets quarterly as required to review the draft first, second and third quarter unaudited financial statements and the accompanying report to shareholders as well as the external auditors review report on the quarter. - 3.
 At least annually, the Committee reviews its effectiveness and the contribution of each of its members. - 4.
 The Committee shall have adequate resources and authority to discharge its responsibilities. - 5.
 The Committee shall have the authority to engage and compensate independent counsel and other advisors which it determines are necessary to enable the Committee to carry out its duties, and to communicate directly with the external auditors.